Fresh (1994 film): Soundtrack

 A soundtrack album was released on August 30, 1994 by RCA Records.
 It featured three songs by the Wu-Tang Clan and nine songs by old school hip hop artists, including The Cold Crush Brothers, Whodini, and Grandmaster Flash and the Furious Five.
-Allmusic editor Chris Witt gave the soundtrack album four-and-a-half out of five stars and noted its old school tracks as the highlights, writing that "The contrast between the life and color of the old school tracks and the unrelenting gloom of the Wu-Tang cuts, produced over ten years later, suggests that hip-hop may have lost something in the intervening years."
+Interestingly, given the movie's non-cliche nature, none of the songs were in the movie itself, at least not directly.